DiegoSilva776/Basic-MEN-API/README.md

     Download the files under the '/requests' folder, read the one you need and check how to do each request.
-So far I've tested the requests only with POSTMAN but I'm going to update them here once I do the actual requests.
+So far I've tested the requests only with POSTMAN but I'm going to update them here once I use the code from the files.

 ## Security